 Setting It Up

 Getting the BiggiFi set up for the first time is supposed to be easy.
-You plug it into the TV, make sure that the device is powered, download the BiggiFi app on your Android or iOS device, and then launch the app to connect to the BiggiFi.
+You plug it into the TV, make sure that the device is powered, download the BiggiFi app [No Longer Available], and then launch the app to connect to the BiggiFi.
 From the app, you can also choose whether you want to connect the BiggiFi to your WiFi network or just form a connection between your mobile device and the BiggiFi directly.

 At this step, I had several issues.
 At first, I’d try to connect it to my WiFi network, and the app would not display the dropdown list of WiFi networks.
 So to work around this problem, I connected my USB mouse to it, exited the instructional screen telling me to use the BiggiFi app on my mobile device, and then go into the Android Settings app and connect to my WiFi network manually.
 However, later on, it wouldn’t even connect to my WiFi network nor would it allow my mobile device to connect to it.
 I was forced to use the BiggiFi without Internet access and with only a mouse.